 An exciting new data sharing collaboration between NASA and TERN will lead to a better understanding of how climate change will affect water use by plants from different biomes, and the implications for agricultural and natural ecosystems.
 Thanks to this collaboration, Australian science will also benefit from the delivery of new NASA data.

 In 2018 NASA will launch a new space mission to measure the temperature of vegetation and use that information to better understand the effects of stress on plants and their use of water.
-Thanks to another exciting partnership with NASA, the mission will use TERN data to validate and calibrate temperature measurements and ensure that subsequent products are as accurate as possible.
+Thanks to another exciting partnership with NASA, the mission will use TERN environmental data resources to validate and calibrate temperature measurements and ensure that subsequent products are as accurate as possible.

 NASA’s new mission, called ECOSTRESS (Ecosystem Spaceborne Thermal Radiometer Experiment on Space Station), will lead to a better understanding of how crops, the biosphere and the global carbon cycle respond to water availability and drought.